material-components/material-components-android/docs/components/TimePicker.md

 !["Time Picker pink interactive display, grey background, and brown icons and text."](assets/timepicker/timepicker_theming.png)

-Using theme attributes and styles in `res/values/styles.xml` (themes all time pickers and affects other components):
+Use theme attributes and styles in `res/values/styles.xml`, which styles all time pickers and affects other components:

 ```xml
 <style name="Theme.App" parent="Theme.Material3.*">